Adult Swim’s ‘Invincible Fight Girl’ Creator Speaks About His Favorite Anime And How The Upcoming Animated Series Was Written

-Invincible Fight Girl’s series premiere is getting closer and Comicbook was able to interview the animated series creator Juston-Gordon Montgomery (My Dad the Bounty Hunter, Smallfoot), the news outlet reports.
-This animated series was being produced for a long time with Adult Swim, and it was one of the animated series that were still being worked on at Warner Bros.
+Invincible Fight Girl’s series premiere is getting closer, and Comicbook was able to interview the animated series creator Juston-Gordon Montgomery (My Dad the Bounty Hunter, Smallfoot).
+This series was produced for a long time with Adult Swim and was one of the animated series still being worked on at Warner Bros.
 Discovery.

 According to Comicbook.comInvincible Fight Girl will be released first on Adult Swim and on Max the next day.
-In his interview with Comicbook, Montgomery explained the creative process behind the animated series, and what anime inspired him.
+In his interview with Comicbook, available to read below, Montgomery explained the creative process behind the animated series and what anime inspired him to make it.

 COMICBOOK: “I first remember [Invincible Fight Girl] being announced back in 2022, and it’s probably been in development long before that.
 So how do you feel seeing it that it’s going to finally premiere on Toonami, the big anime showcase block for Cartoon Network and Adult Swim?”